W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//time_keeper.png)

-we can use a site called wayback machine (linked in resources) to view older versions of sites, it seems that there is only one older version on site from the 18th of april, and there is a snapshot of the index page:
+we can use a site called Wayback Machine (linked in resources) to view older versions of sites, it seems that there is only one older version of the site from the 18th of april, and there is a snapshot of the index page:

 ![](assets//images//time_keeper_2.png)